openvswitch/ovs/Documentation/howto/dpdk.rst

       $ $DPDK_DIR/usertools/dpdk-devbind.py --status

-More information on the dpdkvhostuser ports can be found in :doc:`/topics/dpdk/vhost-user`.
+More information on the dpdkvhostuserclient ports can be found in :doc:`/topics/dpdk/vhost-user`.

 PHY-VM-PHY (vHost Loopback) (Kernel Forwarding)